 Imagine a satisfied buyer shares a selfie on social media wearing one of your products.
 They even include a comment about how much they like the item.
 This is a perfect example of social proof and can encourage others to purchase your items too.
-Buyer photos can also generate excitement within your communities—people enjoy getting attention and sharing selfies with your products is a great way to achieve this.
-We’ve also seen how these selfies can encourage more sales – often times people will comment on the photo asking where they can get their own product too!
-Sellers should get into the habit of encouraging customers to share photos wearing their products once they receive them and tag you on social media whenever possible.
+Buyer photos can also generate excitement within your communities—people enjoy getting attention and sharing photos of your products is a great way to achieve this.
+Often times your buyers’ followers will comment on the photos asking where they can get their own product, expanding your social reach!
+You should get into the habit of encouraging customers to share photos wearing their products once they receive them and tag you on social media whenever possible.

 - Offer prizes for people who submit their photos; you can host a selfie contest for example – ask buyers to submit their photos, create an album and whichever photo has the most likes/votes wins!
 Offer a special prize to the winner.

 - Feature a “follower of the month” (fan of the week, etc.) on your social accounts.
-Ask people to submit photos and choose one to feature each week – link to the Teespring campaign from which the person selected purchased their item.
+Ask people to submit photos and choose one to feature each week – link to the Teespring listing from which the person selected purchased their item.

 - Use Teespring’s Buyer Message Tool to contact your buyers via email and ask them to share selfies once they receive their orders to be featured on your social pages.

 The lifestyle brand Bl3ssed has photo albums full of customer photos.

 Gamer Jack Frags creates collages of his fans’ photos.

 Wear your merch!